williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new configuration text option called "text.invertText" (defaults to "Invert").
 - Added a new configuration text option called "text.lineText" (defaults to "Line").
 - Added a new configuration text option called "text.noLineDataMessage" (defaults to "There are currently no data to view.").
+- Added a new configuration text option called "text.clearTypeText" (defaults to "Clear Type").

 #### **Public Functions:**
 - Added a new public function called "getActiveView()", which returns the active view name for a specific element ID instance.
 - Added a new public function called "addType()", which adds a new trend type.
+- Added a new public function called "removeType()", which removed an existing trend type.

 #### **Security:**
 - All eval() references have been removed from the code base.
 When using a binding, if you are using custom events, you will need to pass the bindings via a function.